01 of 03

 Years ago, many of us sewed HST units by securing fabric to a large grid drawn (or printed) on paper, following the sewing lines before cutting the patches apart.
 The Magic 8 half-square triangle tutorial is basically the same technique, without the extra bulk.
 We'll use only a small section of the grid, and draw lines directly on fabric, not paper or another material.

 A favorite HST unit assembly method pairs two squares to create two finished units.
 It's easy and fast, and perfect for scrap quilts.
 The Magic 8 method is very similar, but doubles-up the results by sewing the equivalent of four paired squares at the same time.
+You can also use the HST to create the Hunter's Star.

 Half Square Triangle Unit Grids